 30 Years in the Making: California Conservation Corps Instream Large Wood Restoration Techniques

 Collaborating with Heavy Equipment Operators to Implement Large Wood Projects

 When is a Large Wood Project a Success?

 Margie Caisley, California Department of Fish and Wildlife

 Rustic and charming accommodations are available at beautiful Jug Handle Creek Farm at 15501 N Highway 1, Caspar, CA on a first-come, first-served basis.
-A shared room for 3 people is available for $122 per person for October 29-31.
-Contact email@example.com for more details and to make a reservation.
+Two beds in a 3 person shared room are still available for $122 per person for October 29-31.
+Contact firstname.lastname@example.org for more details and to make a reservation.

 Another option for lodging, the Beachcomber Motel in Fort Bragg, is a few miles from Jug Handle and will most likely honor per diem rates for state employees.